by Norman G. Kurland and Dawn K. Brohawn

 The role of the labor unions will also evolve as unions move from the economics of conflict to the economics of co-ownership.
 Unions will regain their original role as a democratic society’s most important institution for advancing economic justice by organizing all non-owners, not just workers, to help get them their fair share of the growing capital pie.

 How can we realize Louis Kelso’s vision for America and the rest of the world?
-A 21st century counterpart to Abraham Lincoln’s Homestead Act (which was limited to a finite land frontier) would provide every citizen and family with access to future capital and profits in a frontier without boundaries.
-The Capital Homestead Act is a comprehensive legislative program of Kelsonian tax, monetary, and fiscal reforms to make every citizen a stakeholder in the unlimited technological frontier.
+A 21st century version of Abraham Lincoln’s Homestead Act (which was limited to a finite land frontier) would provide every citizen and family with access to future capital and profits in a frontier without boundaries — the technological frontier.
+The Economic Democracy Act (EDA) is a comprehensive legislative program of Kelsonian tax, monetary, and fiscal reforms to make every citizen a stakeholder in the unlimited technological frontier.
 (See Capital Homesteading for Every Citizen: A Just Free Market Solution for Saving Social Security, by Norman G. Kurland, Dawn K. Brohawn, and Michael D. Greaney, published by Economic Justice Media, 2004; available as a free PDF document from www.cesj.org.)

-Facilitated by capital credit and loan default insurance available under “Capital Homesteading” reforms, each citizen will begin to accumulate dividend-yielding shares in
+Facilitated by capital credit and loan default insurance available under the EDA’s reforms, each citizen will begin to accumulate dividend-yielding shares in

 - the company he or she works for through an employee stock ownership plan (ESOP),